Manas3005/ArtyFact/README.md

 - apiConfig: Configurations to connect with the API.
 - firebaseConfig: Firebase configurations.
 - firebaseModel: Initializes the firebase with the app.
-- index: Sets up the Redux store with myCollections and myJournalEntries, wraps the ReactRoot component in a Provider, and renders the app in the DOM.

 #### Third Party Components
 - LinearWithValueLabel: A third-party component that displays a linear progress bar with a label showing the current progress percentage, using Material-UI components and accepting a value prop to determine the progress.